How to choose an intranet vendor: 18 questions to ask

 The trial period is also a good time to look through user reviews and cross-check comments others made about the intranet software.
 Once you know you are ready for an intranet, follow these steps:

-take the time to map out your business objectives,
+- take the time to map out your business objectives,

-research your options,
+- research your options,

-ask potential vendors questions above,
+- ask potential intranet vendors questions above,

-look extensively into their individual intranet strategies.
+- look extensively into their individual intranet strategies.